HAND were brought in at the very beginning to create a brand for a new Buckinghamshire based estate agency.

 We agreed that moving houses was all about location and every location is a place… The inspiration for the logotype came from place names on maps – usually the place name is next to a dot marking the exact location.

 We used an slightly enlarged full-stop at the end of the typography to create a clean, modern and understated logotype.
 A logotype which we were proud to have included in the book Logotype by Michael Evamy.

 Type was to be a key part of the brand strategy and the font was selected to match and compliment the logotype to allow it to be integrated into headlines.
 A strong colour palette of pink and black was chosen for maximum impact in advertising and signage.
-We also created branded elements that were an extension of the logotype utilising the ‘dot’ graphic device.
-We also extended this device to form ‘ripples’ to symbolise a central location.
+We created branded elements that were an extension of the logotype by utilising the ‘dot’ graphic device to form ‘ripples’ which symbolised central locations.

 We developed a brand strategy and initially acted as brand guardians and created all the touch-points for brand launch across print and digital, including the stationery, promotional flyers, website design, mobile app design and signage.

 We created a detailed brand identity manual for use by everybody involved with Place to read and understand the brand quickly.
 The client was planning to use many different suppliers to produce collateral for Place and the brand identity manual was essential in keeping everything ‘on-brand’ and cohesive.